-In another spear-phishing example, emails might target a company employee.
+For example, a spear phishing email might target a company employee.
 The email may appear to come from the boss, and the message requests access to sensitive company information.
-If the spear-phishing target is tricked, it could lead to a data breach where a company or employee’s information is accessed and stolen.
+If the spear phishing target is tricked, it could lead to a data breach where a company’s or employee’s information is accessed and stolen.

 3. Clone phishing

 Another type of phishing, clone phishing, might be one of the most difficult to detect.
 In this type of phishing attack, scammers create a nearly identical version of an email that victims have already received.

 The cloned email is sent from an address that is nearly, but not quite, the same as the email address used by the message’s original sender.
 The body of the email looks the same, too.
 What’s different?
 The attachment or link in the message has been changed.
 If victims click on those now, it will take them to a malicious website or open an infected attachment.